zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 This framework is a singular instrument.
 It measures the connection between human attention and fictional momentum.
 It is not equipped to analyze tactical balance, mathematical fairness, or simulation accuracy.

 If your goal is to lose yourself in the gritty realism of a logistics spreadsheet or the competitive thrill of a tactical map, put this book down.
 You are already exactly where you want to be.
-But if you find yourself frustrated that your "story" keeps stopping so the "game" can happen, then the edge of this lens is exactly where your work begins.
+But if you find yourself frustrated that the fiction keeps getting suspended so the "game" can happen, then the edge of this lens is exactly where your work begins.

 We have diagnosed the friction.
 Now, let’s look at a system built specifically to remove it.